adus/portal-documentation/_documents/highwaymetadata.md

 ---
 title: "Highway Metadata"
 ---
 The _/highways/api/highwaymetadata_ end point returns highway data for each highway in the network, sorted by station number.
-By default, the data will be returned by this endpoint will be in JSON format.
+This endpoint returns data in JSON format by default.

 ## Parameters
 Detector Metadata takes the following Parameters